 Add a property to the default node with the following properties:

-The value is the name of the analyzer class you wish to use.
+The value is the name of the analyzer class that you want to use.

 You can also set the analyzer to be used with a specific lucene version by using the optional

-luceneMatchVersion string propery.
-A valid synthax for using it with Lucene 4.7 would be:
+luceneMatchVersion string property.
+A valid syntax for using it with Lucene 4.7 would be:

-luceneMatchVersion is not provided, Oak will use the version of Lucene it is shipped with.
+luceneMatchVersion is not provided, Oak uses the version of Lucene it is shipped with.

-If you wish to add a stopwords file to the analyzer configurations, you can create a new node under the
+If you want to add a stopwords file to the analyzer configurations, you can create a node under the

 default one with the following properties: